 Here at K2, our agent can be used in both pre-production and production.
 In pre-production, the agent is deployed in tandem with penetration testing/scanning tools and provides detailed vulnerability telemetry including the exact location of vulnerable code for every attack vector and vulnerability.

 The information provided by K2 includes granular attack details including attack type, code module involved, and the exact line of code with the vulnerability.
 K2 uses a unique deterministic technology for detecting attacks and vulnerabilities, eliminating false alerts leading to improved efficiency of the security teams.

-3. Adding Runtime Application Self-Protection (RASP)
+Step 3.
+Runtime Application Self-Protection (RASP) for Application Security

 Our friend Keith is a legacy appsec guy.
 That means he is still stuck dealing with false positives generated from legacy security technologies.
 There are so many Keiths out there who have no idea where to start or how to fix the problems they are facing.
 It’s no longer enough to secure applications with signature/pattern matching, heuristics, fuzzy logic, or even machine learning and artificial intelligence.